 The heart of your kitchen, your cooker, is another area where upgrading can do a whole lot of good for the planet.
 Recent technological developments have included infrared cooktops which only switch on when there is a pan there to heat.
 They also have better heat distribution all around.

 While gas and electric cookers use up to 70 per cent of the heat generated, induction and infrared cooktops use up to 90 per cent.
-Infrared cooktops have the edge over induction cookers because they tend to be compatible with all types of cookware materials, whereas with induction cookers, you can’t use aluminium, copper or glass pans.
+Infrared cooktops have the edge over induction cookers because they tend to be compatible with all types of cookware materials, whereas with induction cookers, you can’t use aluminum, copper or glass pans.

 But, of course, it’s not just the cooktop that uses up energy when we’re making a meal.
 The oven is also a big energy guzzler.
 To this end, convection ovens are the greenest option.
 They use 20 per cent less energy than standard ovens, thanks to a powerful fan and exhaust system which circulates hot air around the oven.
 The result is faster and more efficient cooking.